Learn with Teacher Lillie!

 Which English Concept is YOUR Favorite?

 Are you a fan of foreshadowing?
 Do you go limp with love for liminal spaces?
+Is is a verb?
 Does your heart go pitter-patter for performativity?
 I’m so curious which of these articles on ELA concepts you most love, so do share in the comments section.

 See something missing?
-If you want a vocabulary word, grammatical concept, or literary device explained by my next article, do leave a comment with your request, and I’ll see what I can do to create something fabulous for you.
+If you want a vocabulary word, grammatical concept, or literary device explained with creative drawings in my next article, do leave a comment with your request, and I’ll see what I can do to concoct something fabulous for you.
 Hooray for English language learning love!